-Not getting enough exercise is a real problem for dogs.
-Not only can a lack of walkies cause health issues, such as obesity, it can also lead to behavioural problems.
-Under-exercised canines can show their frustration by chewing, over grooming, excessive barking or even toileting in the house.
+You’re probably already aware, but not getting enough exercise can be a real problem for dogs.
+Not only can a lack of walkies cause serious health issues, such as obesity, but it can also lead to behaviour problems.
+Under-walked canines can show their frustration in many ways, such as chewing, over-grooming, excessive barking, or even toileting in the house.

 As a guide, animal charity PDSA has created a chart which outlines the minimum recommended amounts for different breeds.
 Here are some of the highlights: